zkemail/zk-email-verify/README.md

 # ZK Github using zkEmail
    Enable github proof using zk-email

+[WIP]
+All backend main features are done, feel free to test by -delete yarn.lock and then call yarn
+-create github.eml into src folder, and paste original pull request merge confirmation email into it.
+-run generate_input.ts
+-install poweroftau
+-run scripts in dizkus-scripts folder

+Frontend is almost the same as scripts, but just use fullProve.
+Not put zkey stuffs on aws yet, will push production frontend soon :)

+Note that there are still tons of things to improve on backend to be more optimized and generalized.

+This doc (and the code comment) are also needed to be written and refined.

 ## What is zkRepo?
 zkRepo is a website where people can create a proof that they contributed to a certain github repo without revealing who they are.
 In this demo, we show the use case of a DAO that wants to reward github contributors who contribute to their repo.
 Hence, a github contributor can use zkRepo to create a proof and get verified to claim reward without revealing who they are, hence not being able to be tracked and associated with his github background/history.
 This anonymous property doesn’t only serve as a “good to have” privacy but can also serve as a critical factor in how a person lives their developer life as seen in more use cases below.